chrisallen/bricktracker/docs/setup.md

 The [.env.sample](../.env.sample) file provides ample documentation on all the configurable options.
 Have a look at it.
 You can make a copy of `.env.sample` as `.env` with your options or create an `.env` file from scratch.

+[Environment Variables Reference](docs/env.md) contains a table of the available variables.

 ## Database file

 To accomodate for the original version of BrickTracker, the default database path is `./app.db`.